"Jak is tenacious at fighting his client’s corner and has a thorough understanding of the law. He is well respected by his peers."

 "Jak was empathetic to my situation and really approachable, a patient lovely kind gentleman who put me at ease immediately."

 "We would highly recommend the company and in particular, Jak Ward, who was excellent.
 We are convinced that our case would not have been successful were it not for someone as tenacious as Jak."

 Jak has dedicated his practise to contentious trusts and probate work, and is a full member of the Association of Contentious Trusts & Probate Specialists (“ACTAPS”) and the Association of Lifetime Lawyers.
 Before specialising, Jak gleaned a wealth of experience in general commercial and civil litigation.
 He is recognised by the Legal 500 as a Next Generation Partner in the East Midlands region for Contentious Trusts and Probate work.
 His clients describe him as an “able and resilient litigator”, with “strong expertise”, and is “tenacious at fighting his client’s corner and has a thorough understanding of the law”.

 Jak has particular experience in matters relating to:

-- disputes regarding the interpretation, construction or validity of a will;
+- disputes regarding the interpretation, construction, rectification or validity of a will;

-- disagreements in the administration of an estate or trust;
+- disagreements or inquiries into the administration of an estate or trust;

 - financial provision claims (as claimant and defendant) under the Inheritance (Provision for Family and Dependants) Act 1975;

 - disputes over co-owned property and trusts of land, especially those with an agricultural aspect;